 Athens is huge, dirty and messy but has charm of the city, which experienced a lot in the past.
-The mixture between European and Turkish city, now holding over 5 000 000 habitants.
-Historical part is well preserved, pretty and hides ruins one of the biggest ancient empires.
+The mixture between European and Turkish city, now holding over 5 000 000 habitats.
+Historical part is well-preserved, pretty and hides ruins one of the biggest ancient empires.

 What to see in Athens

 Acropolis, the most precious masterpiece stands on the mountain, from where you can admire the city view.
 The most important place Greeks built for goddess of wisdom – Athena – which is also patroness of Athens.
 It contains few parts from which the most renowned is Parthenon.
 On the entrance stands Propylaea – building with the temple of the Athena Nike.
 Erechtheion – building on the left of Panthenon with six massive female statues – the famous Caryatidis.
 Not to mention you can see Acropolis almost from every part of the city.
 It was and still is the ultimate achievement of the city classical and architectural glory.